-Peters, a Democrat, was the representative for Massachusetts's 11th congressional district from 1907 to 1915.
+Peters was the representative for Massachusetts’s 11th congressional district and was a Democrat.
+He served from 1907 to 1915.

 From Dec 1907 to Mar 1915, Peters missed 567 of 1,054 roll call votes, which is 53.8%.
 This is much worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.

 |Dec 1907-May 1908||270||208||77.0%||97th|